igmmgi/EegFun.jl/docs/src/demos/channel_repair.md

 Channel repair is appropriate when:

-- Individual electrodes have poor contact or high impedance
+- Individual electrodes have poor contact/noisy signal
 - Isolated channels show excessive noise or artifacts
 - A small number of channels are affected while most data is clean
 - You need to maintain electrode count for spatial analyses (e.g., source localization)

 **Do not repair** when:

-- Too many channels are bad (>10-15% of total)
+- Too many channels are bad
 - The entire dataset is noisy
 - Bad channels cluster together spatially
-- Channel shows intermittent problems (repair won't fix instability)

 ### Interpolation Methods